DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **F. Do you write captions explaining what a reader should conclude from each figure (not just saying what it is but what it tells you)?**

 The visualizations can provide good insights of the information.
+By look at the visualizations, the reader can get a better idea on how should him/her determine the price.